forta-network/docs/docs/scanner-pools.md

 ## Adjusting stake allocation

 While it's always possible to add more stake to a pool, it is allocated proportionally to the amount of scan nodes in the pool.
-Total allocated stake can only be `node_count × max_stake_per_scan_node`.
+The maximum amount of total allocated stake can only be `node_count × max_stake_per_scan_node`.

 - The operator needs to allocate at least 2500 FORT for each node in a pool.
 - The total allocation capacity is 15000 FORT for each node in a pool.